 This is based on a twin sharing basis for a minimum of 2 and a maximum of 12 people.

-Domestic return flight: Kathmandu- Lukla – Kathmandu, to/from the starting point of the trek from/to Kathmandu, or other alternative transport to and from Ramechhap to Lukla.
+Includes domestic return flight: Kathmandu- Lukla – Kathmandu, to/from the starting point of the trek from/to Kathmandu, or other alternative transport to and from Ramechhap to Lukla.

 - An experienced, high quality English-speaking trek leader/guide

 - TIMS trekking permit and national park fees